akashreddy-ops/Expense-Tracker-pro/README.md

 🎯 Who Can Use It?
-🔹 Individuals managing personal expenses
+🔹 Individuals managing personal expenses.
-🔹 Students tracking their daily spending
+🔹 Students tracking their daily spending.
-🔹 Anyone interested in learning Python-based finance applications
+🔹 Anyone interested in learning Python-based finance applications.